feder-lang/feder-ref/src/expr_caps.md

 **Ensures**:

+Ensurance is a way to express the state of an object during compile-time.
+This allows the programmer to detect invalid state at compile-time.

 - Ensures that after calling the function, certain properties are valid.
 The *id* **result** can be accessed to ensure that the result behaves in a certain way.
 This also can be conditional on the result, so if the